 New York is planning to sell $510 in Water Bonds.
 Not much you say?
 You are correct.
 This is only part of the spending strategy that also started in 2002 at the rate of $2.4B each year for 10 years!
 Results – the average water bill has almost doubled since 2006.
 By the way, water bonds are considered a good investment because people generally pay their water bill.
 The phone and electricity can be turned off and you can survive, but you have to have water.

 Of course if Bill Clinton and the InterAction Council have their way, they will petition the United Nations Security Council to make everyone (except for people in poverty) pay more for water.
 They will also prioritize who gets first right to water (can you say water envy?)
 And we thought water was a local issue.

-So while the water may be free or at least very cheap for the time being, the storage and distribution system is very expensive to build and maintain.
-The longer the infrastructure is left alone, the more expensive it becomes to catch up.
+So while the water may be free or at least very cheap for the time being, the water storage and distribution system is very expensive to build and maintain.
+The longer water systems are left on their own, the more expensive it becomes to catch up.
 So what is your community doing to keep from having to walk to get free water?

 Want more free water?
-Buy (oops, not free) a rain barrel and next time it rains harvest the rainwater for your personal use.
+Buy (oops not free) a rain barrel and next time it rains harvest some water for your personal use.

 If you liked this post, please share it with a friend, leave a comment, check out my previous posts and follow me on Twitter @h20Matters.